 82% respondents said that the Provincial Government did not tackle militancy effectively (Annex-1, Fig 23).

-A large percentage of 75% were of the view that government effectiveness declined after the Local Government Reforms (Annex-1, Fig 25).
+75% believed that government effectiveness declined after the Local Government Reforms (Annex-1, Fig 25).

-Similarly 78% of respondents said that after the reforms of 2001 government coordination at district level became worse (Annex-1 Fig 26).
+Similarly, 78% of respondents said that after the reforms of 2001 government coordination at district level became worse (Annex-1 Fig 26).

 Similarly 75% of respondents said that after the reforms of 2001 the quality of governance declined (Annex-1 Fig 27).